tombensve/MarkdownDoc/Library/docs/MSS.md

-# MSS (Markdown Style Sheet)
+# MSS (Markdown(Doc) Style Sheet)

 The MSS format is a JSON document describing the styles (colors and fonts) to use for different sections of a markdown document (standard text, heading, bold, code, etc).
 It contains 3 main sections: front page, TOC, pages.
 There is a _default.mss_ embedded in the jar that is used if no external mss files is provided.
-The default MSS should be compatible with styles used in previous versions.
+The default MSS have changed in version 2.0.0 and now produces output that looks different than previous versions.
+Not only different, but better IMHO :-).
+It still defaults to A4 page size, but now also have correct margins according to standards.
+Maybe iText also did that, but it feels like the margins are larger now (2.54 cm).

+Note that page size is now set in the MSS file and not provided as an option when generating.
+The margins are of course also set in MSS.

 Currently the MSS file is only used by the PDF generator.
 But it could also be relevant for other formats, like word if I ever add such a generator.
 I gladly take a pull request if anybody wants to do that :-).

-The best way to describe the MSS file is to show the _default.mss_ file:
+Here is an example of an MSS file with descriptions:

     {